 Buying a new car is a very exciting time and you probably want to get straight to driving it everywhere.
 Before you do, make sure you’ve broken it in.
 There are multiple things you can do to help with this and things you should avoid doing.

 Breaking in a new car means giving the engine, tires and other parts time to adjust and function smoothly.
 How long it will take will depend on the manufacturing of the engine and the type of car it.
 Doing this correctly may help with the performance of the car and the economy of the fuel.
 It’s also just as important that once your car is broken in, that you continue to do maintenance and look after it.
 This should allow for your car to run efficiently and smoothly for years to come.
+This number one Ford dealer UK might come in handy to take true advantage of such features.

 - Check The Dashboard